No-Go Theorem for Singularity Resolution: Abstract

 \section{Abstract}

-We prove a No-Go theorem for singularity resolution in gravitational collapse: within any analytic gravitational theory, including general relativity and all theories with polynomial actions, quantum corrections introduced solely as effective matter sources are insufficient to halt singularities.
-This rules out singularity resolution via effective energy density in a broad class of quantum gravity approaches, including asymptotic safety and noncommutative geometry, which inevitably yield finite-time singularities or geodesic incompleteness.
-Resolution strictly requires either non-analytic modifications to the gravitational action, or a vanishing effective energy density at high densities (as realized in loop quantum gravity's Planck stars).
-The theorem is proved via an intrinsic $f(\mathbb{Q})$ gravity framework, extended universally to general relativity, $f(\mathbb{R})$, and $f(\mathbb{T})$ through the geometrical trinity—with regularity criteria and junction conditions grounded in non-metricity, free of standard GR tools.
+We prove a No-Go theorem for singularity resolution in homogeneous, spatially flat gravitational collapse: within this sector, quantum corrections introduced solely as non-vanishing effective matter sources are insufficient to halt singularities in any vacuum-normalized analytic gravitational theory, including general relativity and other theories with analytic gravitational actions.
+This theorem rules out singularity resolution via effective energy density in a broad class of quantum gravity approaches, including asymptotic safety and noncommutative geometry theories, where the effective energy densities yield finite-time singularities or geodesic incompleteness.
+The singularity resolution strictly requires non-analytic modifications of the gravitational response at $\mathbb{Q}=0$, or a vanishing effective energy density at high densities (as realized in loop quantum gravity's Planck stars).
+The theorem is proved via an intrinsic $f(\mathbb{Q})$ gravity framework, extended universally to general relativity, $f(\mathbb{R})$, and $f(\mathbb{T})$ theories through the geometrical trinity at the level of the corresponding homogeneous collapse response structure—with regularity criteria and junction conditions grounded in non-metricity, free of standard GR tools.